File Organization Tips for Students on Mac

 Readings/

 This works because each semester becomes easy to archive when it ends.
+The exact subfolders depend on what a course actually produces.

 Name files so deadlines are obvious